A good booth staff possess these 6 characteristics:

 Attendees don’t care about the history and features of your product.
 Their number one goal is to understand how your product can help them make their life better and easier.

-#5 – Knows basic trade show etiquette
+5. They know basic trade show etiquette

 He understands the basic trade show etiquette such as: